- How do I know if there is a scale problem?

 6. Does the media in OneFlow+ or a OneFlow System need to be replaced?

 Yes.
 Systems should be installed with this in mind.
 Isolation valves with a by-pass loop are recommended for residential and commercial applications so the OneFlow system can be taken off-line for cartridge or media replacement.
 Please refer to and follow the instructions in the Installation, Operation & Maintenance Manual included with your selected type of OneFlow system.
-Most OneFlow systems require media or cartridge change every 2 - 3 years.
+Most OneFlow systems require media or cartridge change every 3 years.
+An included monitor (select systems) will send alerts via text or email when it’s time to replace the media.

 7. What are the ongoing maintenance costs and considerations for OneFlow technology?